porcinus/FreeplayInfo2Overlay/README.md

 - 0.1a : Initial release.
 - 0.1b : Implement ffmpeg and omxplayer to display overlay.
 - 0.1c : Implement img2dispmanx to avoid use of ffmpeg and omxplayer, added overheat icon.
-- 0.1d : Added low battery icon (gpio input if set)
+- 0.1d : Added low battery icon (gpio input if set using -lowbatpin, plus use -lowbatreverselogic if reversed logic).

 # Provided scripts :